2024-2025 Catalog

 Program Description/Overview

+With increasing frequency, schools must find ways to help students learn while coping with a broad array of challenges that include language and cultural barriers; exposure to violence, victimization, or substance abuse; attention deficit, and other neurological/behavioral disorders.
 This program prepares students to gain the Pupil Personnel Services (PPS) credential that allows them to eligible to secure employment in California’s schools.
 The program will be of interest to recent college graduates with bachelor’s degrees, current educators, school personnel and professionals in other related fields.
+Program Learning Outcomes/Goals

-- Data-Based Decision-Making and Accountability: School counselors have knowledge of varied models and methods of assessment that yield information useful in identifying strengths and needs, in understanding problems, and in measuring progress and accomplishments.
+Program Standards Coursework for this program assures that each candidate has knowledge and displays leadership in the following areas: - Data-Based Decision-Making and Accountability: School counselors have knowledge of varied models and methods of assessment that yield information useful in identifying strengths and needs, in understanding problems, and in measuring progress and accomplishments.
 School counselors use such models and methods as part of a systematic process to collect data and other information, translate assessment results into empirically based decisions about service delivery, and evaluate the outcomes of services.
 Data-based decision-making permeates every aspect of professional practice.

 - Consultation and Collaboration: School counselors have knowledge of behavioral, mental health, collaborative, and/or other consultation models and methods and of their application to particular situations.
 School counselors collaborate effectively with others in planning and decision-making processes at the individual, group, and system levels.